5 steps to create a website, main features of Tilda, useful links, and more

 • Describe advantages.
 Tell how your product or service solves your clients' problems, be specific.

 • Think about the headlines.
-Use attractive headlines, instead of short and formal ones like "News" or "Contacts" use "Stay tuned" and "Say Hello".
+Use attractive headlines, instead of short and formal ones: Instead of "News" or "Contacts" write, for example, "Stay tuned" and "Say Hello."

 • Take a review.
 Request reviews from your most loyal clients.
 Ask them to share how your service or product has impacted their lives.
 It usually works well.

-• Show the team if its strong.
+• Show the team and highlight its strong points.
 An individual is always interesting; most audiences trust real people more than abstract companies and agencies.

 • Tell about partners or clients, if you are proud of any.